 We performed a comparison between VMware Cloud Disaster Recovery and Zerto based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The initial setup is easy depending on the environment you are working with."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We feel the ability to move virtual machines while they are still running to be the most valuable feature."

 "The most valuable features are the backup and disaster recovery services."